V4Fire/Client/src/core/browser/README.md

 # core/browser

-This module provides API for determining the current browser name/version.
+This module provides API to determine the current browser name/version.